41Leahcim/bytecode_assembly/Readme.md

 ### Output
 To print output, you can use the `out` keyword.
 It can print strings or any other value.
 Arguments that aren't strings, will have a new line appended.
 Strings won't get a new line appended, to support situations where you don't want a new line after output.
 You can still add a new line yourself, as strings are the only part of the language where escape characters are supported.
 Strings support the following escape characters: `\t`, `\n`, `\r`, `\\`, and `\0`.

+## Instructions
+Instructions also called commands, are tokens that can be executed.
+A token can take 2 types of arguments, namely registers and numbers.
+Numbers are always 64-bit signed integers.
+The registers can only hold numbers as values.